Antwerp: Historical population

-Ethnicity
+Ethnicities and religions

 In 2010, 36% to 39% of the inhabitants of Antwerp had foreign origins.
 A study projected that in 2020, 55% of the population would be of immigrant background, either first, second, or third generation.

 Jewish community

 After the Holocaust and the murder of its many Jews, Antwerp became a major centre for Orthodox Jews.
 At present, about 15,000 Haredi Jews, many of them Hasidic, live in Antwerp.
-The city has three official Jewish Congregations: Shomrei Hadass, headed by Rabbi Dovid Moishe Lieberman, Machsike Hadass, headed by Rabbi Aron Schiff (formerly by Chief Rabbi Chaim Kreiswirth) and the Portuguese Community Ben Moshe.
+The city has three official Jewish Congregations: Shomrei Hadass, headed by Rabbi Pinchas Padwa, Machsike Hadass, headed by Rabbi Aron Schiff (formerly by Chief Rabbi Chaim Kreiswirth) and the Portuguese Community Ben Moshe.
 Antwerp has an extensive network of synagogues, shops, schools and organizations.
 Significant Hasidic movements in Antwerp include Pshevorsk, based in Antwerp, as well as branches of Satmar, Belz, Bobov, Ger, Skver, Klausenburg, Vizhnitz and several others.
 Rabbi Chaim Kreiswirth, chief rabbi of the Machsike Hadas community, who died in 2001, was arguably one of the better known personalities to have been based in Antwerp.
 An attempt to have a street named after him has received the support of the Town Hall and is in the process of being implemented.

 Jain community

 The Jains in Belgium are estimated to be around about 1,500 people.
 The majority live in Antwerp, mostly involved in the very lucrative diamond business.
 Belgian Indian Jains control two-thirds of the rough diamonds trade and supplied India with roughly 36% of their rough diamonds.
 A major temple, with a cultural centre, has been built in Antwerp (Wilrijk).
-Mr Ramesh Mehta, a Jain, is a full-fledged member of the Belgian Council of Religious Leaders, put up on 17 December 2009.
+Ramesh Mehta, a Jain, is a member of the Belgian Council of Religious Leaders, put up on 17 December 2009.

 Armenian community

-There are significant Armenian communities that reside in Antwerp, many of whom are descendants of traders who settled during the 19th century.
+Significant Armenian communities reside in Antwerp, many of whom are descendants of traders who settled during the 19th century.
 Most Armenian Belgians are adherents of the Armenian Apostolic Church, while a smaller number are adherents of the Armenian Catholic Church and Armenian Evangelical Church.

 One of the important sectors that Armenian communities in Antwerp excel at and are involved in is the diamond trade business, that based primarily in the diamond district.
 Some of the famous Armenian families involved in the diamond business in the city are the Artinians, Arslanians, Aslanians, Barsamians and the Osganians.